harshitjain9/harshitjain9/README.md

 [LinkedIn](https://www.linkedin.com/in/harshit-jain-2001/)

 ##### 📖  ABOUT ME
+- 👨‍💻 I’m working as a software engineer at Goldman Sachs in the Singapore office.
-- 🎓 I’m a final year Computer Science undergraduate at Singapore Management University graduating in May 2023.
+- 🎓 I’m a Computer Science undergraduate from Singapore Management University.
 - 🇮🇳 I was born and raised in Jaipur, India
 - ⚽ I'm a huge football and Manchester United fan, and have been supporting the club since 2013
 - 🌍 I love to travel, and have travelled to France, Austria, Switzerland, Greece, Turkey, Thailand and Indonesia